Disappearances of Terrance Williams and Felipe Santos: Further investigation

-Increased publicity
+Increased publicity and lawsuit

 The case went without any leads for a number of years until 2012, when a number of national programs began covering the case, including Disappeared, Anderson Cooper 360, and Dateline NBC.
 In 2017, the Investigation Discovery series Deadline: Crime with Tamron Hall investigated the disappearances of Williams and Santos.
 Entertainment mogul Tyler Perry went on Al Sharpton's MSNBC talk show to discuss the disappearances, offering a $200,000 reward for information in connection with the cases.

+On August 30, 2018, a wrongful death lawsuit was filed against Calkins.
+The victims' families were represented by civil rights attorney Benjamin Crump.
+In 2020 Calkins' attorney took a deposition from Marcia Williams, Terrance's mother.
+Later that year, the case entered non-binding arbitration, with the arbitrator ultimately entering a nonbinding judgment in favor of Calkins.
+Although the Crump team attempted to appeal, a judge dismissed the case and ruled that Marcia Williams had to pay Calkins around $5,600 for costs related to the lawsuit.

+Tyler Perry released a documentary series titled Never Seen Again in May 2022 which addresses the disappearances of the two men.